Key Takeaways from the 2017 ESCA Leadership Summit

-The 2016 Employee-Owned S Corporations of America (ESCA) Leadership Summit, held in February in Fort Lauderdale, Florida, was attended by 180 ESCA members and guests and covered many topics important to employee stock ownership plans (ESOP) as well as the results of a newly issued study on wage and wealth inequality in the United States.
+The February 2017 Employee-Owned S Corporations of America (ESCA) Leadership Summit, held in Miami, Florida, had a record-breaking attendance with more than 200 ESCA members and guests and covered many topics important to employee stock ownership plans (ESOP).

-ESCA Executive Director Stephanie Silverman also spoke on S ESOPs and the current political climate.
-Silverman indicated tax reform likely won’t occur in 2016 because of the upcoming presidential elections.
-However, she stressed ESCA members should continue to be proactive and speak with their representatives in Congress to protect the benefits of S ESOP status.
+ESCA Executive Director Stephanie Silverman spoke on S ESOPs and the current political climate with the Trump administration.
+The tax reform process is beginning in both the House and Senate.
+While the ESOP community has influential supporters on tax writing committees, ESCA members should continue to be proactive and speak with their representatives in Congress to protect the benefits of S ESOP status.

 To learn more about issues affecting S ESOPs, contact your BKD advisor.